wasmerio/wasmer-pack/doc/how-to/resources-vs-records.md

 This happens a lot when wrapping a "normal" library with a WAI interface so it can be used from WebAssembly.
-The distinction between "object" and "data" is more fluid in most general purpose programming languages so it can be common to encounter something that doesn't neatly fall into the "record" or "resource" categories.
+The distinction between "object" and "data" is more fluid in most general purpose programming languages, so it can be common to encounter something that doesn't neatly fall into the "record" or "resource" categories.